Skip to content

 O->>H: IRoleMetadataStore.AddAsync(RoleMetadata.Create(…))

-alt RoleMetadata write fails
+alt either write fails

-O-->>C: rethrow
+O-->>C: rethrow (no half-written state)

 O-->>C: RoleMetadata